nungpothi/smart-parcel-locker/backend/README.md

    cd backend
    go mod tidy
    ```
-3. Run the server:
+3. Run the server (ensure PostgreSQL is reachable):
    ```bash
    go run ./cmd/server
    ```

 ## Notes
-- Routes are placeholders; add real endpoints in future phases.
+- PostgreSQL tables for lockers, slots, parcels, admins, and templates are auto-migrated on startup (UUID primary keys).
-- Template module illustrates the standard for new modules: CRUD structure (entity, repository interface + GORM stub, use case CRUD signatures, HTTP handlers/routes at `/api/v1/templates`, and a minimal unit test).
+- Template module illustrates the standard for new modules: real CRUD (entity, repository, transaction-aware use case, HTTP handlers/routes at `/api/v1/templates`, and a minimal unit test).
-- Phase 2 modules: Locker (deposit/retrieve at `/api/v1/lockers`), Parcel (create/get), Admin (CRUD at `/api/v1/admins`), all using stubbed repositories and receiver-driven domain hooks.
+- Locker/Parcel/Admin modules are scaffolded with real repositories and endpoints but minimal domain rules; extend their receivers/use cases in later phases.
 - Keep requirements documents at the repository root in sync with code changes.